Can I use shampoo to wash my car

 Pros and Cons of Using Shampoo

 Having laid the groundwork, let’s weigh the pros and cons of incorporating shampoo into your car cleaning routine.
-(See Also: How Long Does Carnauba Wax Last?
-Your Ultimate Guide to Car Care)
+(See Also: How to Remove Polishing Compound from Plastic: A Car Enthusiast’s Guide)

 Advantages